J-Montgomery/rfloat/README.md

 ### Ansibench whetstone on x64:

-No performance loss observed on `-O2` at 1000000 iterations.
+No performance differential observed on `-O2` at 1000000 iterations.

 | Compiler | double | rdouble |
 |----------|--------|---------|
 | Clang 16 | 5882.4 MWIPS | 5882.4 MWIPS |
 | GCC 11   | 5882.4 MWIPS | 5882.4 MWIPS |

-There is 6% performance loss observed on `-O3 -ffast-math -funsafe-math-optimizations` at 1000000 iterations.
+6% performance differential observed on `-O3 -ffast-math -funsafe-math-optimizations` at 1000000 iterations.
+Note that the performance of **rfloat** has not decreased, but additional optimizations have benefited the baseline implementation.
+No attempt has been made to ensure that the results computed by the baseline implementation are correct.

 | Compiler | double | rdouble |
 |----------|--------|---------|